sbcogan/kolas/README.md

 # Frontend Repo

 To get started, run `npm install` or `yarn`.
 Then run `npm start` or `yarn start` in the root of the project.
 This should open a web browser that will live reload when changes are made to the application.
 I'm using antd as the component framework, just to mix things up.

-TODO: Documentation about the stucture of the app.
+To build the app (for production) you need to run `yarn build`, the rename the folder called 'build' to 'docs' so that github will serve it. the live version of the site can be found [here](https://316-power-squad.github.io/kolas/).